cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/program-lifecycle.rst

 Though there are slight differences between program types, in general all programs follow the same lifecycle.
-The exceptions are flows and services, as they have sub-programs (flowlets and service handlers) that handle part of the lifecycle.
+The exceptions are flows and services, as they have sub-programs (flowlets and service handlers).

-In order to be a CDAP program, a program must implement the ``ProgramLifecycle`` interface.
-It requires the implementation of these methods:
+**When an application is deployed,** the application is configured, followed by the configuring of all programs and sub-programs of the application, recursively.
+The configuration happens by calling the ``configure()`` method of each entity, which creates a specification for that entity.
+These specifications are bundled together to create the application.

+This results in application, program, and sub-program specifications.
+In a specification, you can set the name, description, resources, programs and sub-programs used, plugins used and required.
+(An example of the latter is a requirement for a JDBC driver.)

+Any member variables created in the ``configure()`` methods are available only at deployment.
+No dataset operations are possible, as there is no access to datasets or transactions.

+**When an application is run,** each program of an application (and any sub-programs) is executed by calling first ``initilaize()`` and (eventually) ``destroy()`` for each program and sub-program.
+In these methods, dataset operations and transactions are allowed.

+The following of the program lifecycle is a combination of CDAP's conventions and the implmentation of specific interfaces.
+They can be summarised as:

 - At deployment time:

-  - ``configure()``
+  - ``configure()`` By convention, all CDAP applications and programs have this method.
+    It produces an immutable program specification.

 - At runtime:

-  - ``initialize()``
+  - ``initialize()`` A requirement of the ``ProgramLifecycle`` interface.
-  - ``getConfig()``
-  - ``getContext()``
-  - ``destroy()``
+  - ``destroy()`` A requirement of the ``ProgramLifecycle`` interface.

 The ``initialize()`` method is called once, at the start of the program.
-The ``getConfig()`` and ``getContext()`` methods can be used to retrieve the information about the application configuration and the context the program is running in, whenever required.
-The ``destroy()`` method is called once at the end of program.
+The ``destroy()`` method is called once, at the end of program before it is shutdown.
+If there is any cleanup required, it can be specified in this method.

-Flows and services do not have ``initialize()`` because they have a sub-program (flowlets for flows, service handlers for services) which has an ``initialize()`` method instead.
+Flows and services do not have an ``initialize()`` because they have a sub-program (flowlets for a flow, service handlers for a service) which has an ``initialize()`` method instead.

-Note also that the instance of the object called at deployment **is not the same** instance of the object called at runtime.
+Note that the instance of the object called at deployment **is not the same** instance of the object called at runtime.
 Because the result of the deployment stage is an immutable program specification, any local member variables set during deployment will not be available during runtime.
 This behavior can cause unexpected null-pointer exceptions.
-The solution is instead to set these as properties in a configuration object, which is available at runtime, as :ref:`shown below <program_lifecycle_specification_properties>`.
+The solution is instead to set these as properties in a configuration object, which is available at runtime, as in the examples on :ref:`initializing instance fields
+<best-practices-initializing>`.

 Program Types
 =============
-This table summarizes, for each program type, the methods available and their signatures:
+This table summarizes, for each program or sub-program type, the methods available, parent interface, and their signatures:

 .. list-table::
    :widths: 20 20 30 30